Last updated January 2017 | Words, photos and film by Vietnam Coracle

 The Tan Phu ferry rejoins Road DT883 on the other side of the river, leading eastwards through a beautiful, green landscape of fruit orchards.
 The air smells of ripe fruits and the road is lined with banana plants.
 It’s an attractive area and the last stand of really nice countryside before the long crawl back to Saigon.
 If you want to make your road trip last a little bit longer, consider staying at the Forever Green Resort on this road, for one last night of comfort and greenery in the Delta.

 Road DT883 eventually hits Highway QL60.
 Turn left (due north) and cross the Mekong River, for the last time, via the Rach Mieu Bridge.
-Turn right (due east) immediately after the bridge and take the new Vo Nguyen Giap riverside road through the busy city of My Tho.
+Turn right (due east) immediately after the bridge and take Road DT864 through the busy city of My Tho.
 If you’re hungry, look out for signs saying ‘hủ tiếu Mỹ Tho’, a noodle soup that this town is famous for.
-If you’re tired and want to leave the last leg to Saigon until the next morning, ….. is a good budget option, and ….. offers comfortable, reasonably-priced mid-range rooms.
-My Tho’s riverfront has some appeal, but compared to the river towns you’ve already seen on this road trip it not that interesting.
-Cross the bridge on Dinh Bo Linh going east out of town, until the road becomes Highway QL50 towards Go Cong.
+If you’re tired and want to leave the last leg to Saigon until the next morning, the Song Tien Annex Hotel is a decent budget option.
+My Tho’s riverfront has some appeal, but compared to the river towns you’ve already seen on this road trip it’s not that interesting.
+Cross the bridge on Dinh Bo Linh Street going east out of town, until the road becomes Highway QL50 towards Go Cong.